mgrady3/PLEASE/Experiment-YAML/Instructions.md

         Step:  # Energy step between each image in eV [float] Data Path:  # Absolute path to your data files [string]

-# Additional Required parameters if "Raw" is your data type
+# Additional Required parameters if "Raw" is your data type or if data is Time Series
-    Bit Size:  # Number of bits per pixel in your data (Must be 8 or 16) [int] Byte Order:  # 'Endian-ness' Choose either "L" or "B" [string]
+    Bit Size:  # Number of bits per pixel in your data (Must be 8 or 16) [int] Byte Order:  # 'Endian-ness' Choose either "L" or "B" [string] Time Step:  # Time step in seconds between images [float]

  An example of an experiment configuration file can be seen in this same directory in the file "Experiment.yaml"